wilburluce/ng-component-ideas/README.md

 and easier to test.

 ### Further Discussion
 You may be asking, ‘what if I need to initialize something like a reactive form before the template renders?’
-Answer: add an *ngIf=“initializeFormGroup(templateState) as formGroup” below the main *ngIf - the method takes the templateState and returns the formGroup.
-The idea here, in general, is to pass the templateState back to methods in the component which will keep you from having to create and subscribe to observables.
+Answer: add an *ngIf=“initializeFormGroup(viewState) as formGroup” below the main *ngIf - the method takes the viewState and returns the formGroup.
+The idea here, in general, is to pass the viewState back to methods in the component which will keep you from having to create and subscribe to observables.
 It will also make it easier to unit test the component methods.

 OnPush change detection